new-guy/bibites-experiment-recording/README.md

 **At the time of posting, this only supports Alpha 0.6a7**

-If you don't know how to do any of this, you can just copy this entire setup section into chatgpt and ask it to explain how to do this like you're five.
+If you don't know how to do any of this, you can just copy this entire setup section into chatgpt and ask it to explain how to do this like you've never opened up a command prompt before.
 It'll help you out.

 1. Install python
 2. Download this repo (either with git or by downloading the zip and extracting it)